 Back in the day I loved Starwood Preferred Guest because you could earn elite nights for up to three rooms, though sadly that’s not the case anymore, as the previous Marriott Rewards policy was maintained for the Marriott Bonvoy program.
 Unfortunately no major hotel loyalty program lets you earn elite night credits for multiple rooms anymore.
 However, you can earn points for multiple rooms, which is often a good opportunity.

-At this point I think World of Hyatt is the most differentiated program when it comes to booking multiple rooms thanks to Guest of Honor, but even that doesn’t offer elite qualifying nights for multiple rooms.
-Rather it’s just a way to get elite benefits for multiple rooms when redeeming points or free night certificates.
+At this point I think World of Hyatt is the most differentiated program when it comes to booking multiple rooms thanks to Guest of Honor awards, but even that doesn’t offer elite qualifying nights for multiple rooms.
+Rather it’s just a way to get elite benefits for multiple rooms, though that’s handy as well.